activecm/rita-legacy/docs/Manual Installation.md

 Installing Bro is recommended.
 RITA needs Bro logs as input so if you already have Bro or its logs you can skip installing Bro.

-1. Follow the directions at [https://www.bro.org/sphinx/install/install.html](https://www.bro.org/sphinx/install/install.html).
+1. Follow the directions at https://zeek.org/get-zeek/.
-1. Use Bro's quick start guide to configure [https://www.bro.org/sphinx-git/quickstart/index.html](https://www.bro.org/sphinx-git/quickstart/index.html).
+1. Use the [quick start guide](https://docs.zeek.org/en/current/quickstart/index.html) to configure.

 #### MongoDB